Acaree/FeLiNa-Engine/docs/README.md

 **Right click** when mouse is over a node to open a new pop up menu.
 This menu only have one option to delete nodes.

 if **right click** is not over a node, another pop up will appear, now whith "add" button.
 This open a menu to select the typw of node you want and create it.

+To close the node graph window, right click outside the node graph window.

+### Links

+With left click you can create links between nodes (left anchors are for inputs and right anchors are for outputs.
+You can only link inputs to outputs).
+Right click in an anchor with a link deletes it.

 ![](scripting.gif)